 Familiarize yourself with industry-standard tools and resources

-There are a variety of workload management systems and tools people in the industry use to plan effectively.
-These include:
+There are a variety of workload management systems and tools that people in the industry use to plan effectively.
+These include

-- Gantt charts: Bar charts that help managers easily visualize project schedules and progress.
-Read more about Gantt charts.
+- Gantt charts – Bar charts that help managers easily visualize project schedules and progress.

-- The Eisenhower Matrix: Also known as the Urgent-Important Matrix, this tool helps you organize tasks based on temporal importance.
-It was invented by U.S. President Dwight Eisenhower and revolves around for quadrants:
+- The Eisenhower Matrix – Also known as the Urgent-Important Matrix, this tool helps you organize workload based on temporal importance.
+It was invented by U.S. President Dwight Eisenhower and revolves around four quadrants:

-- Do first: These are the most important tasks that must be completed as soon as possible (i.e. urgent RFIs that, if left unaddressed, would slow mission critical work down).
+- Do first: The most important tasks that must be completed as soon as possible (i.e., urgent RFIs that, if left unaddressed, would slow mission-critical work down).

-- Schedule: These are important tasks that should be coordinated and scheduled but don’t actually need to be completed immediately (i.e. responding to RFIs that concern phases of a project that are still a ways off).
+- Schedule: Important tasks that should be coordinated and scheduled, but don’t actually need to be completed immediately (i.e., responding to RFIs that concern phases of a project that are still a ways off).

-- Delegate: These are important tasks that don’t require high-level decision-making and can consequently be delegated (i.e. tasks delegated to a construction superintendent that are better suited for someone lower in the chain of command).
+- Delegate: Important tasks that don’t require high-level decision-making and can consequently be delegated (i.e., tasks delegated to a construction superintendent that are better suited for someone lower in the chain of command).

-- Kanban: This is a staple of agile management.
-It entails using a vertically-oriented board to display tasks.
-A task’s placement in a particular column denotes its status (i.e. “In progress” or “Complete”).
-This is helpful from a workload management perspective as it makes it easy to see where work is getting stuck in the pipeline.
+- Kanban – This staple of agile management entails using a vertically-oriented board to display tasks and organize workload.
+A task’s placement in a particular column denotes its status (i.e., “In progress” or “Complete”).
+This is helpful from a workload management perspective, as it makes it easy to see where work is getting stuck in the pipeline.
 If the bulk of your team’s projects aren’t making it past the “Planning” column, for example, there are likely workload management issues at play.